dmo98/car_generator/README.md

 # car_generator

 In this project, I have trained a DCGAN on the Stanford Cars Dataset to generate images of cars.
+You can download this dataset along with the annotations file here: https://ai.stanford.edu/~jkrause/cars/car_dataset.html

 This repository contains the following files: